Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: RSP Performance Analysis

+Further reduction in WL to \textless{}$19,5$\textgreater{} results in significant degradation in performance.
+The WL of \textless{}$32,5$\textgreater{} has the same number of bits as that of SPFL, and both offer nearly identical RMSE.
+As discussed later, the former WL of \textless{}$32,5$\textgreater{} and \textless{}$24,5$\textgreater{} offer significant savings in resources, validating the importance of WL optimization on hardware.
 For MUSIC-based Doppler estimation, the matrix arithmetic involving EVD demands a large dynamic range; hence, the fixed-point architecture incurs large RMSE.
 Using the SPFL MF IP, we analyze the RMSE in the Doppler velocity estimation using MUSIC IPs of different WL.
 As shown in Fig.~\ref{fig:rmse_FP_Doppler}, the performance degrades significantly for the fixed-point architecture of the MUSIC and hence, SPFL WL is preferred for Doppler velocity estimation.
-Since MUSIC-based Doppler velocity estimation depends on the MF IP output, we compare the performance of SPFL MUSIC IP for different fixed-point architectures OF MF IP.
-As shown in Fig.~\ref{fig:rmse_FXP_Doppler}, the WL of \textless{}$24,5$\textgreater{} does not affect the performance of Doppler velocity estimation, thereby validating the selected WL of \textless{}$24,5$\textgreater{}.
+Since MUSIC-based Doppler velocity estimation depends on the MF IP output, we compare the performance of SPFL MUSIC IP for different fixed-point architectures of MF IP.
+As shown in Fig.~\ref{fig:rmse_FXP_Doppler}, the WL of \textless{}$24,5$\textgreater{} does not affect the RMSE of Doppler velocity, thereby validating the selected WL of \textless{}$24,5$\textgreater{}.